elsa-workflows/elsa-documentation/v3/src/pages/docs/guides/external-app-integration.md

 Once you complete all tasks, the workflow will send the Welcome email to the employee and the workflow will be completed.

 ![](/guides/external-app-integration/employee-onboarding-email.png)

+You can find the final source code for this guide [here](https://github.com/elsa-workflows/elsa-guides/tree/main/src/guides/external-app-integration/EmployeeOnboarding.Web).

 ## Conclusion